NXoay/cloudflare-wp-img/README.md

 # Cloudflare-Jetpack-X

-A high-performance Cloudflare Worker that acts as a smart proxy for WordPress Jetpack CDN, optimizing image delivery with advanced caching and SEO enhancements.
+A high-performance Cloudflare Pages that acts as a smart image proxy for WordPress, optimizing image delivery with advanced caching and SEO enhancements.

 ---